Ethics in the University

 - Keep a written record of the details, including time, date, what was said, or what occurred.

-- Report the discrimination to the Vice President of Student Life & Dean of Students, the Director of Human Resources, other University officials, or via our Non-Academic Grievance Form, available in the Student Life Office, Academic Services, the Wellness Center, Thompson Hall, and online at the Student Life website [add URL].
+- Report the discrimination to the Vice President of Student Affairs & Dean of Students, the Director of Human Resources, other University officials, or via our Non-Academic Grievance Form, available in the Student Affairs Office, Academic Services, the Wellness Center, Thompson Hall, and online at the Student Affairs website.

 If harassment occurs at your work site, you should report it to your supervisor or the appropriate person as directed by your employee handbook, as well as to your Cooperative Education Manager/Educator.
 Enlist the counsel of a trusted adviser, if necessary, to report sexual harassment wherever and whenever it occurs.
 The University pledges to investigate promptly all complaints of harassment and to pursue a timely resolution, which the appropriate University officials will communicate to the parties involved.
-We will maintain confidentiality to the extent reasonably possible.
+Confidentiality will be maintained to the extent reasonably possible.

 Kettering University is committed to a policy of non-discrimination and equal opportunity for all persons regardless of race/ethnicity, color, ancestry, national origin, religion, sex, sexual orientation, age, marital status, height, weight, marital, military or disability status or any other basis protected by federal or state law.
 Discrimination includes, but is not limited to the following: